Alfred Hitchcock (1899-1980)

 Alfred Hitchcock

 Alfred Hitchcock was a film director and producer of immense influence.
-In a career of almost sixty years he pioneered many cinematic techniques and specialised in the suspense and psychological thriller genres with a unique blend of suspense and humor.
-His career spanned both both silent films and talkies, and during his lifetime he became one of the best known and successful of all Hollwood directors.
+In a career of almost sixty years he pioneered many cinematic techniques and specialised in the suspense and psychological thriller genres with a unique blend of tension, confusion and humor.
+His career spanned both both silent films and talkies, and included classic thrillers such as 'Shadow of a Doubt' in 1943, 'Rear Window' in 1954 and 'Psycho' in 1960.

 Search Amazon for Alfred Hitchcock